Grand Union Canal: Brentford to Braunston

 One end of the Grand Union Canal (Grand Junction Canal – Main Line) is at Brentford on the River Thames in west London, where the canal follows the engineered course of the Brent.
 The double Thames Lock at Brentford separates the Tideway administered by the Port of London Authority from the River Brent/Grand Union Canal, administered by the Canal & River Trust.
 The locks on the canal are partially numbered: numbered consecutively south of its turn-off for Leicester, Braunston Junction.
 Thames Lock is lock number 101.

 For more than 3 mi upstream of Thames Lock, the canal and the Brent are one and the same, and the waterway is semi-tidal until the double Gauging Lock (lock 100) at Brentford.
-Just upstream of the Gauging Lock was a large canal basin, now known as Brentford Lock, from which the canal covers more distance passing through two more locks.
-The river and canal part at the base of the Hanwell flight of locks (92–97), before two more locks take the canal to Norwood Green.
+Just upstream of the Gauging Lock was a large canal basin, now known as Brentford Lock, from which the canal covers more distance passing under Cornelius Bridge, Brentford Railway Bridge, and the Great West Road bridge and through two more locks.
+The river and canal part at the base of the Hanwell flight of locks (92–97), after which it traverses Three Bridges, London, Isambard Brunel's final project.
+Two more locks take the canal to Norwood Green.
 It then heads westward over level ground through Southall, Hayes and Yiewsley until it reaches the gentle valley of the Colne.

 Three miles (5 km) from Norwood on this long level is Bulls Bridge Junction, once the site of the Grand Union Canal Carrying Company's main dockyard.
 At Bulls Bridge, the Paddington Arm branches off to the north and runs 12 mi to join the Regents Canal at Little Venice (see below).
 Just before Uxbridge is Cowley Peachey Junction, where the Slough Arm branches off westward.

 At suburban Cowley, before the 1930s a rural village, the canal begins to climb the valley of the River Colne north north-west into the adjoining town of Uxbridge.
 After Denham and Harefield villages, it passes to the south of Rickmansworth.
 Here it merges with the Rivers Chess, Colne and Gade.
 After Rickmansworth, the canal follows the valley of the Gade, passing the site of Croxley paper mill.
 The canal skirts Watford through Cassiobury Park, passing under the M25 motorway as it approaches Kings Langley.